Manta-Network/manta-chaindata/README.md

 # manta-chaindata

-Token and Chain data used in Manta's project
+Token and Chain data used in Manta Atlantic's project

 ## Usage